mrevilg/Coding-Questions/Linux.md

 w : user loggin summary
 users : List of current users
 ls -la : ls by line
-more [filename] : view contents of file, pg by pg sort [filename] : prints file in sorted order free : Displays total free, used, and swap memory
+more [filename or pathway] : view contents of file, pg by pg less [filename or pathway] : scroll and filter sort [filename] : prints file in sorted order free : Displays total free, used, and swap memory